 On our way back to camp, Edison asked if we were cold.
 With adrenaline pumping through our veins, we all agreed that we were perfectly fine.
 I knew I was incredibly lucky to be where I was and see what I’d just seen.
 A huge thanks to our amazing partners at African Travel, Inc. for being our hosts and guides throughout this amazing adventure…one I will never forget.

-I’m just one of our CIRE team who’s had the thrill of a lifetime on safari in Africa.
-If it’s adventure you’re seeking, let us use our firsthand expertise to create your dream trip.
+I’m just one of the luxury travel planners on the CIRE team who’s had the thrill of a lifetime on safari in Africa.
+If it’s an adventure you’re seeking, let our travel advisors use our firsthand expertise to create your dream luxury vacation, honeymoon, incentive trip or group travel excursion.